aaron-grau/curic/javascript/readings/vanilla_javascript.md

 ## Why not jQuery?

-As we continue in the course, we will continue to use jQuery with Rails.
+Throughout this course we will continue to use jQuery with Rails.
 This is primarily because of the `jquery-rails` gem, which provides us both `jquery` and `jquery_ujs`, both of which are pre-required in `application.js`.
-`jquery` gives us the standard [jQuery library][jquery-api] and `jquery_ujs` monkey patches our AJAX requests to include the Rails CSRF token.
+`jquery` gives us the standard [jQuery library][jquery-api] and `jquery_ujs`, which monkey-patches our AJAX requests to include the Rails CSRF token.

 Though jQuery comes with Rails, there will come a time in your illustrious coding career that you cannot use jQuery.
 There are a few reasons we may want to utilize "vanilla" DOM manipulation: